n-zeplo/ui-dev-workshop-exercise/README.md

 # Rules of the game
 - you **may not** edit the structure of the html, but you **may** add attributes to elements *if* you feel that is necessary.
-- all your changes should be restricted to stylesheet.less (and workshop.html for adding attributes).
+- all your changes should be restricted to stylesheet.scss (and workshop.html for adding attributes).

 # Iteration One
 ## Requirements